openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **HTML Component**

   The component where you add and format text for your course.
-An HTML component can contain text, lists, links and images.
+An HTML component can contain text, lists, links, and images.

   For more information, see :ref:`Working with HTML Components`.